mmistakes/minimal-mistakes/_posts/reads/2017-04-12-bad-feminist-by-roxane-gay.md

   inability to develop meaningful relationships with other women, and an obsession with an almost pornographic standard of beauty.

-Ironically, she admits to enjoying the various shows, which contributes to her self-definition as a bad feminist.
+Ironically, she admits to enjoying such shows, which contributes to defining herself as a bad feminist.
 In her mind and opinion, a **true feminist** wouldn't watch them, let alone enjoy them.
 One more example of her being a **bad feminist**.